 Ungano Tena (U-Tena) | Nairobi, Kenya

-There are approx 2.5 million slum dwellers in about 200 settlements in Nairobi representing 60% of the Nairobi population, occupying just 6% of the land.
-Kibera houses almost 1 Million of these people.
-Kibera is the biggest slum in Africa and one of the biggest in the world.
+There are approximately 2.5 million slum dwellers in about 200 settlements in Nairobi.
+These 2.5 million individuals represent 70 percent of the Nairobi population, but occupy just 5 percent of the city’s land area.
+Kibera houses almost 1 million of these people, but covers an area of only 3.1 square miles.
+This makes Kibera the biggest slum in Africa and one of the biggest in the world.

 “The initiators of U-Tena also noted that there existed a gap in the information on HIV and AIDS, reproductive health, environmental health, and other domains of health of the youth and the community at large.
 It was due to the above challenges that talented youth came up to form U-Tena.
 The core strategy was to use theater as tool of delivering health information to youth and other members of the community.
 People from different parts of the world are invited to join U-tena provided they play part in realizing vision and mission of the organization.”

 – Chacha Baru Peter Musya, Deputy Director at U-Tena

 Ungano Tena (U-Tena) is Swahili for reuniting – coming back together.
 U-Tena is a grassroots community-based organization created in 2005 by youth from the Viwandani-Mukuru slum in East Nairobi.
 U-Tena’s mission is to educate local communities about sexual and reproductive health, and to raise awareness of related issues through popular education and partnerships with key stakeholders.
 Using music, dance, two-dimensional art and theatre, U-Tena teaches communities about HIV, STIs, sexual health and reproductive health, among others.
 Since the fall of 2011, the GlobeMed chapter at Brown University has raised $9,400 for U-Tena’s Kuza Project.